puppetlabs/puppetlabs-tagmail/README.md

 The above example sends all log messages to `me@example.com`, and all messages from webservers that are not also from mailservers to `httpadmins@example.com` and to `you@example.com`.

 ## Limitations

-This module should be used only with Puppet Enterprise and Puppet versions 3.7 or newer, and only if you're using the JVM on the Puppet master.
-For older versions of Puppet, or if using the legacy Puppet master on Apache/Rack/Passenger, use Puppet's built-in tagmail feature.
+This module supports Puppet Enterprise and Puppet versions 3.8 or newer.
+For older versions of Puppet, use Puppet's built-in tagmail feature.

 ## Development